aichingert/aoc/README.md

 # Advent-of-Code-Rust

 Solutions to the advent of code problems, written in rust.
+(Probably not the best solutions)

 ## Solutions
 | Year | Finished |